OpenEvalProject/evals/manuscripts/elife-39705/v1/manuscript.md

 To assess the effect of computational functional annotations on the observed divergence results, we repeated the analysis using only sequences with experimentally validated molecular functions (Figure 1—figure supplement 3).
 To keep only sequences with validated molecular functions, we manually reviewed published references for enzyme annotations in the BRENDA database (Chang et al., 2015), and discarded any functional assignments that were based exclusively on computational or high-throughput studies.
 After filtering for the experimentally validated annotations, we only considered EC numbers corresponding to pairs of orthologs with at least four different divergence times distributed across 4 billion years.

-## Calculation of the divergence rate
+### Calculation of the divergence rate

-Based on Model 3, we determined the divergence rate, that is, the rate of the decrease in sequence identity per time, at a given divergence time t by solving for the derivative of Equation 3 with respect to time:(5)dydt=d100*R0*tα+1-αdt= -100*R0R0*tα+1-α-1where y represents global sequence identity, t represents divergence time, R0 represents the average substitution rate, and α represents the shape parameter of the gamma distribution.
+Based on Model 3, we determined the divergence rate, that is, the rate of the decrease in sequence identity per time, at a given divergence time t by solving for the derivative of Equation 3 with respect to time:

+$$
+\frac{dy}{dt}=\frac{d100*\frac{R_{0}*t}{\alpha}+1^{-\alpha}}{dt}=-100*R_{0}\frac{R_{0}*t}{\alpha}+1^{-\alpha-1}
+$$

+where y represents global sequence identity, t represents divergence time, R0 represents the average substitution rate, and α represents the shape parameter of the gamma distribution.

-## Equivalency between model two and a poisson divergence model with allowed back substitutions
+### Equivalency between model two and a poisson divergence model with allowed back substitutions

-In the Jukes-Cantor model of nucleotide divergence (Tajima and Nei, 1984; Jukes and Cantor, 1969), the expected number of substitutions per site (δ) between two sequences after a divergence time t from a common ancestor is given by:(6)δ=-a-1aln1-aa-11-ywhere y is the proportion of identical sites and a is the number of allowed nucleotide types (usually 4).
+In the Jukes-Cantor model of nucleotide divergence (Tajima and Nei, 1984; Jukes and Cantor, 1969), the expected number of substitutions per site (δ) between two sequences after a divergence time t from a common ancestor is given by:

+$$
+\delta=-\frac{a-1}{a}ln1-\frac{a}{a-1}1-y
+$$

+where y is the proportion of identical sites and a is the number of allowed nucleotide types (usually 4).
 The same model can be applied to the divergence of protein sequences (Yang et al., 2000; Ota and Nei, 1994), by setting a to the number of allowed amino acid types per protein site.
 Furthermore, δ = 2λt, where λ represents the substitution rate per site per unit time, which is assumed to be equal across all sites.
+Substituting δ, and solving the above equation for y yields:

+$$
+y=\frac{1}{a}+1-\frac{1}{a}exp-\frac{2\lambdaa}{a-1}t
+$$

-Substituting δ, and solving the above equation for y yields:(7)y= 1a+1-1aexp-2λaa-1twhich is mathematically equivalent to model 2 Equation 2, with R0=2λaa-1, and Y0 =1a.
+which is mathematically equivalent to model 2 Equation 2, with R0=$\frac{2\lambdaa}{a-1}$, and Y0 =$\frac{1}{a}$.
 Thus, Y0 can also be interpreted as the inverse of the average number of amino acids accepted per protein site during protein evolution.

-## FolA competition experiment in E. coli
+### FolA competition experiment in E. coli

 To perform competition experiments we used the EcNR2 strain derived from E. coli K12 MG1655.
 Mutagenesis was performed using Multiplex Automated Genomic Engineering (MAGE), as previously described (Wang et al., 2009).
 90 bp DNA oligomers were designed around each folA codon using the MG1655 wild type sequence as reference (Supplementary file 4).
 For each codon, all possible nucleotide variants were synthesized.
 To avoid simultaneous mutations of multiple codons, cells were transformed targeting ten consecutive codons at a time.
 After four rounds of electroporation, cells were recovered and pooled together at approximately the same concentration based on cell counts.
 Two competition growth experiments were carried out, one for each half of the protein.
 For the competition experiments, cells were grown in LB media in a turbidostat while maintaining constant volume and cell density.
 Samples were taken every 2 hr for a period of 16 hr, spun down, washed in PBS, spun down again and stored at −20°C until all samples were collected.
 For each competition, the corresponding FolA region was amplified through PCR while assigning a specific DNA barcode for each time point.
 PCR products were then pooled and paired-end sequenced using the MiSeq Reagent Kit two from Illumina.
 Sequence reads were deposited to the SRA database with accession number: SRP152339.

 To determine, at each time point, the abundance of each mutant relative to wild type, we joined paired-end reads using SeqPrep (v 1.1) and aligned the joined reads to the folA gene sequence using Bowtie2 (Langmead and Salzberg, 2012).
 We then counted the number of reads per mutant using a custom script (Plata, 2018).
 Reads with more than a single mutated codon were discarded.
 Counts were median-normalized to control for noise due to mutagenesis performed in batches of 10 codons.
 At each time point we calculated the ratio Rt of mutant to wild type (WT) reads.
-In exponential growth, the growth rate difference between a given mutant and WT was calculated based on the slope of ln⁡Rτ as a function of time:ln⁡Rt=mi-mwt*t+ln⁡(R0)where mi and mwt represent the mutant and WT growth rates, respectively.
+In exponential growth, the growth rate difference between a given mutant and WT was calculated based on the slope of $ln⁡R_{\tau}$ as a function of time:

+$$
+ln⁡R_{t}=m_{i}-m_{wt}*t+ln⁡(R_{0})
+$$

+where mi and mwt represent the mutant and WT growth rates, respectively.
 Growth rate differences were calculated only for mutants with at least five time points with 20 or more reads.
 Relative growth rates were calculated by dividing the slopes in the equation above by the number of e-fold increases given the average dilution rate of the turbidostat (1.37/h).

 To calculate a single value characterizing the effect of all possible mutations at a protein site, we first averaged the relative growth rates of mutants resulting in the same amino acid change.
 We then calculated the average fitness effect of mutations at each protein site by averaging across 20 possible amino acids substitutions (Supplementary file 3).

 To estimate the sensitivity of our results to sequencing errors, we calculated the average fitness effect of substitutions at each FolA site using the relative growth rates of mutant strains carrying only 32 mutated codons selected at random out of 64 possible codons.
 We observed a high correlation (Pearson’s r: 0.95, p-value<1e-20, Figure 4—figure supplement 2) between the average growth rate effects at each site calculated using two non-overlapping subsets of 32 codons.
 As expected, nonsense mutations and substitutions in the folA start codon had substantially stronger average effects on growth rates compared to other substitutions (26% versus 4% slower growth than WT, respectively.
 Mann Whitney U, p-value<10−20).
 Also, the relative growth rates due to synonymous codon substitutions were usually very mild (0.2% higher growth compared to WT); 97% of synonymous substitutions had growth effects of less than 3%.

-## Contribution of different sites to the divergence limit
+### Contribution of different sites to the divergence limit

 In order to identify phylogenetically independent pairs of species, we aligned the 16S rRNA gene sequences of bacterial species having orthologs annotated with the target 30 EC numbers (Figure 3—figure supplement 1).
 16S rRNA sequences were obtained from the GreenGenes database (DeSantis et al., 2006) (October, 2016).
 We then built maximum likelihood phylogenetic trees based on the 16S alignments using RAxML (Stamatakis, 2014).
 Next, we used the Maximum Pairing Problem approach byArnold and Stadler (2010) to find the largest number of edge-disjoint pairs of species with 16S rRNA genetic distances corresponding to >2 billion years of divergence.
 Divergence times were estimated from the 16S genetic distances based on the linear regression of literature reported divergence times (Hedges et al., 2006) (Supplementary file 1).
 The F84 model of nucleotide substitution implemented in the phylip package (Felsenstein, 2005) was used to compute the genetic distances.
 Using the 16S alignment data, we calculated the probability that a protein site was identical across independent lineages.
 The probability was calculated as the fraction of orthologous pairs from phylogenetically independent species pairs with identical amino acids at the site.
 The amino acid identities at a given site were obtained based on the multiple sequence alignment of all orthologs associated with each EC number, obtained using ClustalW2 (Larkin et al., 2007).
 A similar procedure was applied to analyze FolA and InfA orthologs from the COG database (Figure 3c).

 To investigate the divergence of sites with different fitness effects, we used sequences of FolA and InfA bacterial orthologs from the COG database (Galperin et al., 2015).
 The FolA orthologs annotated with the same EC number in UniProt (n = 311) and the InfA orthologs annotated with the same KEGG Orthology (KO) number in KEGG (n = 514) were used to build multiple sequence alignments with ClustalW2 (Larkin et al., 2007).
 Divergence times were estimated from the 16S genetic distances as described above.
 Within each divergence bin (Figure 4a,b), sequence identities of sites with different average fitness effects (represented by different colors in Figure 4a,b) were averaged across all pairs of orthologs at a given divergence time.

-## Analysis of global protein structural evolution
+### Analysis of global protein structural evolution

 To study the divergence of protein structures as a function of time, we obtained PDB codes for all proteins associated with EC numbers in the BRENDA database (Chang et al., 2015).
 We then selected for the analysis species with experimentally solved enzyme structures for at least 10 different EC numbers.
 Psi-blast searches with a conservative E-value cutoff of 10−6 were used to identify orthologs (defined as bi-directional best hits) in the selected species.
 The 3D structures of orthologous pairs, annotated with the same EC number, were aligned using the TM-align program (Zhang and Skolnick, 2005) to obtain the C-alpha RMSD values.
 Pairs of proteins were not considered if more than 70% of the residues of the shortest protein could not be structurally aligned.
 We also removed from the analysis pairs of structures with flexibility between domains, as they could result in large RMSD values despite significant structural similarity.
 To identify such proteins we used the FATCAT (Ye and Godzik, 2003) software to perform flexible structural alignments of all structure pairs.
 We then filtered the structural pairs that were split into two or more domains by the FATCAT alignments.

-## Analysis of the enzyme active sites
+### Analysis of the enzyme active sites

 To analyze divergence as a function of active site distance we used protein sequences associated with the 64 EC numbers and 22 species considered in Figure 1 and Figure 1—figure supplement 1.
 To that end, PDB (Berman et al., 2000) was searched for homologous sequences annotated with the same enzymatic activities and with known 3D structures.
 Annotations of active site residues for the corresponding structures were obtained from the Catalytic Site Atlas (Porter, 2004), PDB and UniProt-KB (UniProt Consortium, 2015).
 For each PDB structure with available active site information, protein sites were then stratified into different layers according to the distance between their alpha carbons and the centroid of the active site residues.
 Each pair of orthologs was then aligned using ClustalW2 (Larkin et al., 2007) with a homolog in PDB annotated with the same activity and with defined distance layers around the active site; the PDB sequence with the highest sequence identity to either member of the pair was used for the alignment.
 Sequence identities for different layers were calculated based on the structural positions in the corresponding PDB reference sequences.

-## Comparison of pairs of enzymes with the same structural folds
+### Comparison of pairs of enzymes with the same structural folds

 We used structural classifications of protein domains from the CATH database (v4.2.0) (Dawson et al., 2017).
 For structural comparisons, we only considered PDB structures with a single classified domain per chain.
 Protein pairs classified in CATH in the same homologous structural superfamily were considered as having the same fold.
 To obtain pairs of proteins in the same fold but with different functions, we only considered PDB structures annotated with different EC numbers in BRENDA.
 For this analysis we randomly selected 300 pairs of structures with the same fold that do not share any digits of their EC classification.